-The principal activity of the Company is that of a Venture Capital Trust.
+The principal activity of the Company is that of a venture capital trust.
 It has been approved by H.M.
-Revenue & Customs ("HMRC") as a Venture Capital Trust in accordance with Part 6 of the Income Tax Act 2007 and in the opinion of the Directors, the Company has conducted its affairs so as to enable it to continue to obtain such approval.
-In order to maintain its status under Venture Capital Trust legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007 and further details of this can be found on page 46 of this Director's report.
+Revenue & Customs ("HMRC") as a venture capital trust in accordance with Part 6 of the Income Tax Act 2007 and in the opinion of the Directors, the Company has conducted its affairs so as to enable it to continue to obtain such approval.
+In order to maintain its status under venture capital trust legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007 and further details of this can be found on page 46 of this Directors' report.
+As with previous years, formal approval for the year ended 31 December 2022 is subject to review should there be any subsequent enquiry under corporation tax self-assessment.